William Bradford (printer, born 1663): Career

-Bradford wrote an introduction in the almanac of "The Printer to the Readers" describing his new printing business he had just set up.
-In it he apologized for any printing errors the readers may find in the almanac, as that was caused by his difficult traveling that had produced disorder and confusion in the transporting of his typesetting characters used in his printing press, but hoped that readers would appreciate the hard work he underwent in order to bring printed material to the Middle Colonies.
-The almanac publication received immediate attention, especially from the Quakers and Pennsylvania Governor William Penn who took offense at a reference to him as "Lord Penn," communicating clearly to Bradford that those words were to be taken out.
-Atkins was quickly reprimanded for the incident and Bradford was told not to print anything unless it was approved by the Pennsylvania Provincial Assembly council.
+After an incident with his printing press, Bradford was told not to print anything unless it was approved by the Pennsylvania Provincial Assembly council.

-Bradford later published An Almanack for year of the Christian account 1687 compiled by Daniel Leeds, student of agriculture, the oldest of his publications with a known date.
-The 1687 sheet almanac that he sold came with twelve sections that began traditionally with March and went to February of the next year.
-At the bottom of the sheets was an explanation of the pages, an account of the eclipses for the year, and some rules in husbandry.
-The Monthly Meeting at Philadelphia directed Bradford to collect all copies that he had just printed and destroy them as the publication had paragraphs that were offensive to the Quakers.
-He did this and was compensated for the copies and his labor.
-In 1688, he printed Temple of Wisdom, the first full-sized book released in the middle colonies.
+In 1688, he printed Temple of Wisdom, the first full-sized book released in the Middle Colonies.

 Bradford was living in Philadelphia by 1689 and had established a bookstore.
 He published a booklet in 1689 composed by Quaker missionary George Keith titled The Presbyterian and Independent Visible Churches in New England.
 Historian Isaiah Thomas owned a copy of the book that he claimed was the oldest known book printed in Philadelphia.
-According to book dealer historian William S. Reese, it is the one of the first books printed in America.
+According to book dealer historian William S. Reese, it is one of the first books printed in America.
 In that year Joseph Growdon, a member of the Pennsylvania Provincial Assembly council, hired Bradford to print William Penn's original charter for the province.
 The new Pennsylvania governor John Blackwell was outraged and reprimanded him.
 Bradford argued that he printed what he received.
-He claimed in his account of the incident that he was not liable for publishing as he did not compose it and that he was not bound to testify against himself.
-This incident was an early test of freedom of the press in the Middle Colonies.
 In reprimanding the publishing of the original charter, authorities attempted to deny the people of Pennsylvania knowledge of the rights and privileges afforded them under their laws.